Sabrina Bryan

-Reba Sabrina Hinojos (born September 16, 1984), known professionally as Sabrina Bryan, is an American dancer, choreographer, actress and singer.
-She was best known as a member of the girl group The Cheetah Girls, and starred in the Disney Channel Original Movie of the same name and its sequels, The Cheetah Girls 2 and The Cheetah Girls: One World.
+Reba Sabrina Hinojosa (born September 16, 1984), known professionally as Sabrina Bryan, is an American singer and actress.
+She is best known as a member of the girl group the Cheetah Girls, starring in the Disney Channel Original Movie The Cheetah Girls and its sequels, The Cheetah Girls 2 and The Cheetah Girls: One World.
 Before she appeared on television, Bryan was a dancer, and trained at Hart Academy of Dance, located in La Habra, California.

 The Cheetah Girls

 In 2003, Bryan starred as Dorinda "Do" Thomas in the Disney Channel Original Movie The Cheetah Girls, a musical comedy based on the bestselling series of young adult books of the same name by Deborah Gregory.
-The film depicts four best friends (Raven-Symoné, Adrienne Bailon, Kiely Williams, and Bryan) who form a pop group in their first year of high school for a talent show and reach unexpected success.
+The film depicts four best friends (Raven-Symoné, Adrienne Bailon, Kiely Williams, and Bryan) who form a pop group in their first year of high school and reach unexpected success.
 Prior to The Cheetah Girls, two of Bryan's castmates Bailon and Williams were members of R&B girl group 3LW.
 The Cheetah Girls premiered on August 15, 2003, to 6.5 million viewers, a huge ratings success.

 Due to the popularity of the film, Bryan and her other bandmates achieved mainstream pop music success as members of the official Cheetah Girls group.
-The movie's soundtrack reached No. 33 on the Billboard 200 and was certified double-platinum, selling more than 2 million copies in the United States alone.
+The movie's soundtrack reached No. 33 on the Billboard 200 and was certified double platinum, selling more than 2 million copies in the United States.
 It is one of the best selling albums from Walt Disney Records, alongside the soundtrack to High School Musical.
 In November 2005, the group released their Christmas album Cheetah-licious Christmas and toured the US on their Cheetah-licious Christmas Tour.

 The Cheetah Girls 2 premiered on the Disney Channel on August 25, 2006.
 Its premiere received the highest ratings of all Disney Channel Movies at its time, bringing in a total of over 8.1 million viewers, beating both the premiere ratings of High School Musical (7.7 million) and the previous highest rated DCOM record holder, Cadet Kelly (7.8 million).
 The film would also become the highest rated Cheetah Girls movie in the trilogy.
 The sequel's plot followed the Cheetah Girls as they become largely successful and take a tour of Spain.
 The film's soundtrack was released on August 15, 2006.
 It debuted at No. 5 on the Billboard 200, and has moved over 1.4 million copies to date, achieving platinum status.